 After 3.8 miles, you will reach the intersection of Rankin Hill Road and Hill Road (coordinates 36.05303 N, -83.21597 W).
 Turn left to enter the main Rankin Bottoms area or right to approach Rankin Bridge.

 Alternatively, to avoid the narrow and curvy Rankin Hill Road, continue on US 25E for 5.3 miles, turn left onto Industrial Road, and follow the directions in the next paragraph.

 An alternate route to Rankin Bottoms is through Newport.
 Take I-40 Exit 432B - US 25E/70 towards Newport.
 After 2.6 miles, turn left (north) at a stoplight onto US 25E-N. After 0.8 miles, turn right (east) onto Industrial Road.

 Drive 5.4 miles to the intersection with Rankin Hill Road.
-Rankin Bridge (see below) is immediately to your right, and the intersection of Rankin Hill Road and Hill Road is about 0.3 miles to your left.
+Rankin Bridge (see below) is immediate to your right, and the intersection of Rankin Hill Road and Hill Road is about 0.3 miles to your left.

 If approaching from the northeast on I-81, take Exit 8 and head south on US 25E for 6.5 miles to the bridge over Dutch Bottoms.
 Then follow the directions in the first paragraph of this section.

 Rankin WMA is part of The Blue Ridge Conservation Opportunity Area (COA)